 Kandaka is a platform open to different opinions and voices.
-Our main goal is to create conversations in which we listen to each other, consider standpoints that may differ from our own and become more receptive to experiences we might never have imagined before.
+Our goal is to create conversations in which we listen to each other, consider standpoints that may differ from our own, and become more receptive to experiences we might never have imagined before.
 Our readers come from various cultural, religious and educational backgrounds and we are aware that many of you might not consider yourselves feminists or engage with gender politics and issues on an academic level.
 Therefore, it seems fitting to introduce 2019 with a post that situates ‘Kandaka’s feminism’ and the work we have published so far in the ambiguous world of feminisms.
-We will give a very broad lesson on feminist politics and the scope of gender issues to explain how we arrived at this point of our ongoing journeys and why we decide to label ourselves with these terms at this particular time.
+We will give a very broad overview on feminist politics and the scope of gender issues, to explain how we arrived at this point of our ongoing journeys and why we decide to label ourselves with these terms at this particular time.

 Feminism is widely understood to be a movement that arose in what many refer to as the West in the 18th century.
 In this context, first wave feminism is usually defined as the wave of reform that spanned the entire 19th century, beginning with calls for female emancipation and culminating in the suffrage campaigns.
 It focused on dress reform, access to education, political equality, and, above all, suffrage.

 The second wave, also known as the women’s movement of the 1960s and ’70s, addressed a wide range of issues, including equal pay, sexual and reproductive freedom, recognition of women’s unpaid work in the household, better media representations of women, and rape and domestic violence.